Héctor el Father

+Héctor Luis Delgado Román (born September 12, 1978), also known by his stage name Héctor el Father, is a Puerto Rican rapper, singer, songwriter, record producer and pastor.
+He rose to fame as a member of the duo Héctor & Tito Los Bambinos.
+As a producer, he is credited with discovering several major artists such as Tempo, Don Omar and Wisin & Yandel.

+After becoming a born-again christian, he announced his retirement from music on September 3, 2008, with the album Juicio Final, but his series of Farewell Concerts went on until May 2010.
+After retirement, he obtained a degree in Theology at Southern Methodist University and has dedicated his life to Christianity.

+In 2015, he founded Maranatha Radio Ministries in Río Grande, Puerto Rico.
+In his recent work as a preacher, he has touched many lives, moving many rappers to follow in his footsteps including Tito el Bambino and Almighty.
+He has also been prolific in the field of linguistics, coining several terms which have remained in Puerto Rican slang for decades such as calenturri, as well as phrases including sácala, dale úsala (which was used in get-out-the-vote campaigns in 2020).

+In 2018, he wrote and starred in the autobiographic movie Héctor el Father: Conocerás la Verdad, which chronicled his conversion to Christianity.
+In 2021, he released his third studio album La Hora Cero, which is the first one released under his real name and only contains religious music.

+Biography

+He was born on September 12, 1978, in Carolina, Puerto Rico, under the name Héctor Luis Delgado Román.

+In 2008, he married Jennifer Carrasquillo.
+The couple has two children together.
+He also has a daughter from a previous relationship.

 Career

 Los Bambinos

 Héctor joined Efraín Fines Nevares (later known as Tito El Bambino) and formed the duo Héctor & Tito ("Los Bambinos").
 Héctor & Tito released their first album in 1998.
 Together they became reggaeton stars releasing several successful albums and making appearances in several compilations, becoming one of the most sought-out duos in the genre.
 Both became the first reggaeton artists to sell out a massive concert in Puerto Rico, opening the path to other artists such as Tego Calderón, Daddy Yankee, Don Omar, and Wisin & Yandel.
-As a duet both captured the world's attention and made reggaeton a popular genre, winning awards such as the Billboard Latin Music Award for Latin rap album of the year for their album A la Reconquista.
+As a duet both captured the world's attention and made reggaeton a popular genre, winning awards such as the Billboard Latin Music Award for Latin Rap Album of the Year for their album A la Reconquista.

 In 2004, the duo announced their breakup, and each of them has continued with their separate careers.